 - Create Flyers with a Photo of the Cat

-Offer a reward (more about this later), and distribute the flyers door-to-door in at least a three-block radius.
+Offer a reward, and distribute the flyers door-to-door in at least a three-block radius.
 In addition, post the flyer in store windows and on telephone poles.

 - Alert Your Animal Control Officer